 Reusable Construction for parking

 Parking garages are often an eyesore, and parking lots can also be rather boring to sit in.
 As such, there hasn’t been much innovation within this industry, but that could change in the near future.
-This could all change with the introduction of self-driving cars, which will feature some pretty advanced sensors.
-This will result in a lot more intelligent vehicles, most of which will be able to handle themselves within confined spaces.
+This could all change with the introduction of self-driving cars, which will feature some pretty advanced sensors that can safely park the vehicle through the bollards.
+Speaking of which, these days safety bollards have reflective covers (check ballard covers) to help drivers park easily.
+Of course, self-driving cars would have sensors to detect the area’s availability.
+As a result, there are a lot more intelligent vehicles, most of which will be able to handle themselves within confined spaces.

 The parking lot as we know it is changing, and it’s happening gradually but surely.
 In the U.S., over half of the new vehicles sold in 2014 were electric, according to the NADA (National Automobile Dealers Association).
 While still a small percentage, vehicles such as the Tesla Model S, Chevrolet Bolt, and Nissan Leaf are changing how we think about automotive transportation.
 As part of the auto industry’s first step to moving into a new and emerging era, we have been seeing a lot of trends in the car industry.
-Some of these include autonomous driving, electric cars, and ride-hailing.
-The latest trend that has been growing in popularity is car sharing.
-With all these factors in play, what do you think about the future of parking?
+Perhaps one of the most exciting ones would be how some businesses are now employing self-driving trucks made using commercialization-ready autonomous solutions provided by the likes of Torc Robotics or similar companies to transport cargo from one place to another.
+Similarly, another trend that has been growing in popularity is car sharing.
+So, with all these factors in play, what do you think about the future of parking?

 There is a lot of talk about the future of parking, and not just in cities.
 At the moment, parking is often built to meet the needs of drivers, and many of the solutions are designed around them.
 There will be more space, technology, and cars that have better ways of getting around in the future.